nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 289
 00:16:57,458 --> 00:17:01,495
-[SPEAKER_01]: If that's the two weeks, Brent, you're looking for something for the next.
+[SPEAKER_01]: If that's the two weeks sprint, you're looking for something for the next.

 290
 00:17:01,475 --> 00:17:04,498
-[SPEAKER_00]: I wish.
+[SPEAKER_00]: Gotcha.

 291
 00:17:04,478 --> 00:17:07,003